AnkitG97/Physics-Informed-Neural-Networks-PINNs-for-Path-Independent-Option-Pricing/README.md

 - pinn-tensorflow: Contains implementation of pinn in tensorflow 2.0 with mlp
 - pinn-pytorch: Contains implementation of pinn in pytorch with mlp
+- Untitled0.ipynb Contains implementation of pinn in tensorflow 1.0 with mlp